itfrombit/osx_handmade/README.md

 threshold of 0.02.
 This still produces some minor artifacts, but it is a big improvement over the averaging method.
 I'll continue to look into this.

-3. gl_FragData is deprecated in the version of GLSL that the Mac supports.
-You must specify this array as an out variable.
+3. The OS X version of the OpenGL 3.2 core profile does not support the GLSL location syntax when declaring out variables.

 Compiling and Running